Transphobia in Norway

 Transphobia in Norway has evolved over time.
 Since the late 20th century and into the early 21st century, acceptance of transgender people has greatly increased.
-Norway has made significant progress in transgender rights, with strong support from political parties ranging from the most left-wing to the Conservative Party.
-In the 2020s, Norway has seen an increase in the anti-gender movement, from both gender critical radical feminist groups and the far right.
-Groups such as Women's Declaration International and Kvinneaktivistene, and far-right parties such as Conservative (The Christians Party) campaign against trans rights.
+Norway has made significant progress in transgender rights, with strong support from political parties ranging from the left-wing Red Party to the centre-right Conservative Party.
+In the 2020s, Norway has seen an increase in the anti-gender movement, from both gender-critical feminist groups and the far right.
+Single-issue anti-trans groups such as Women's Declaration International and Kvinneaktivistene, and far-right parties such as Conservative (The Christians Party) campaign against trans rights.
 Recently, hate crimes against transgender people have increased.
+Established radical feminist groups, the Women's Front and the Women's Group Ottar, while not traditionally singularly focused on trans people, have long been criticized for promoting transphobic views.
 The 2024 Extremism Commission's report cited sources that pointed to "the connections between radical feminism and Christian conservatism" in relation to anti-trans activism, noting that "these are groups and individuals who use violent and dehumanizing language and are also threatening and extremely active."